error_outline Your ability to perform this action depends on the privilege settings of your school.

 - Under Options for reviewing, fill in the number of reviews each participant has and click Update.

-- Check the box if you prefer for the participants to grade anonymously.
+- Enable Grade anonymously if you prefer for the participants to grade each other anonymously.

-- Participants can review their peer's work within this timeslot.
+- Click New timeslot.
+Fill in the Start time* & Deadline* and click Save.
+Participants can then review their peer's work within this timeslot.

 Grading method

-If you select Review in this setting, the digital peer-reviewed test is converted to a standard digital test.
+If you select Review from the dropdown menu, the 'Peer-reviewed digital test' is updated to a standard 'Digital test'.

-The dropdown menu is only visible when no participant has started the assignment.
-After this, it's not possible to adjust the review options anymore.
+The dropdown menu is only visible if the participants have not yet started the assignment.
+After the first participants starts, it is no longer possible to adjust the review options.

 Options for reviewing